-The CDC has published a nonexhaustive list of symptoms that may indicate COVID-19 infection.6 Individuals with any of the following are encouraged to contact the designated physician, athletic trainer or other athletics health care representative by telephone or virtual visit before coming on campus or to any athletics facility:
+The CDC has published a nonexhaustive list of symptoms that may indicate COVID-19 infection.
+Individuals with any of the following are encouraged to contact the designated physician, athletic trainer or other athletics health care representative by telephone or virtual visit before coming on campus or to any athletics facility:

 - Fever or chills.

 - Cough.

 - Shortness of breath or difficulty breathing.

 - Fatigue.

 - Muscle or body aches.

+- Headache.

+- New loss of taste or smell.

+- Sore throat.

+- Congestion or runny nose.

+- Nausea or vomiting.

+- Diarrhea.

-6 cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html
+7 cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html